wp-plugins/tinymce-advanced/readme.txt

 == Changelog ==

 = 3.3.9.1 =
-Added advanced options: stop removing iframes, stop removing HTML 5.0 elements, moved support for custom editor styles to editor-style.css in the current theme.
-Attention: if you have a customized tadv-styles.css file, please download it, rename it to editor-style.css and upload it to your current theme directory.
+Added advanced options: stop removing iframes, stop removing HTML 5.0 elements, moved the support for custom editor styles to editor-style.css in the current theme.

+Attention: if you have a customized tadv-mce.css file and your theme doesn't have editor-style.css, please download tadv-mce.css, rename it to editor-style.css and upload it to your current theme directory.
 Alternatively you can add there the editor-style.css from the Twenty Ten theme.
+If your theme has editor-style.css you can add any custom styles there.

 = 3.3.9 =
 Compatibility with WordPress 3.1 and TinyMCE 3.3.9, improved P and BR tags option.